Joy Morin

 “♩= 1 beat” and Other Lies My Music Teacher Told Me

 Why does music education typically teach false absolutes such as “a quarter note gets one beat”?
 Are we truly interested in teaching rhythm itself, or are we perhaps caught up in teaching rhythm notation?
-This session, based on tenants of Edwin E. Gordon’s Music Learning Theory (MLT) explores how rhythm instruction can be approached more naturally and effectively through movement-based activities and aural comprehension (“audiation”).
-Discover new avenues for building rhythm, reading, and performance skills in your students.
+This session, based on tenants of Edwin E. Gordon’s Music Learning Theory (MLT) examines SIX different mistruths commonly taught by music educators and theory textbooks and explores how rhythm instruction can be approached more naturally and effectively through movement-based activities and aural comprehension (“audiation”).
+Discover new avenues for building rhythm, reading, and performance skills in your students!

 Picture